 What should we know about Brut Wine Bar?

-While 2024 will forever be known as the year every café moprhed into a wine bar at night, Nelly's in Drumcondra was ahead of its time, opening Brut as a pop up in 2020.
+While 2024 will forever be known as the year every café morphed into a wine bar at night, Nelly's in Drumcondra was ahead of its time, opening Brut in 2020.

-Things were stop start for a while, with the space selling dinner boxes and retail wine in Covid times, but Brut is now open Friday and Saturday nights, and after several messages from readers telling us to check it out, we booked in via Instagram DM.
+Things were stop start for a while, selling dinner boxes and retail wine in Covid times, but Brut is now open Friday and Saturday nights, and after several messages from readers telling us to check it out, we booked in via Instagram DM.

 What's the seating sitch?

-If it's mild enough to sit outside (there's no heaters or blankets), there's a space out front that also serves as the pathway for people en route to Shouk.
-They frequently mistake it for a waiting area, and Brut's staff have immense patience with this incidental annoyance, offering out wine menus.
+If it's mild enough to sit outside (there's no heaters or blankets), there's a space out front that's also the pathway for people en route to Shouk.
+They frequently mistake it for a waiting area, and Brut's staff have immense patience with this incidental annoyance.

 Seating inside is quirky and mismatched, with low and high tables, and some counter seats looking out.